-Associate Dean's Decision:
+• Associate Dean's Decision:

-o If the student still believes there is a problem, he or she must submit a written request for an associate dean review to the appropriate associate dean within seven (7) business days of the date of the email

-- notifying the student of the division chair's response. - The student has the choice for the appeal to be considered either by the associate dean or by an associate dean-appointed committee of three faculty members from outside the division of the course in question.
+- o If the student still believes there is a problem, he or she must submit a written request for an associate dean review to the appropriate associate dean within seven (7) business days of the date of the email notifying the student of the division chair's response. - The student has the choice for the appeal to be considered either by the associate dean or by an associate dean-appointed committee of three faculty members from outside the division of the course in question.
 The preference of the student should be included in the letter of appeal to the associate dean.
 If it is not included, the decision of whether to use a committee will be made by the associate dean. - The associate dean will give a copy of all materials submitted by the student, instructor, or chair by the appropriate deadline to the appointed committee, or the associate dean will review all materials.
-If chosen, the committee will review documents and make a recommendation to the associate dean. - The student's copy of the associate dean's response will be emailed to the student's myShelton email account.
+If chosen, the committee will review documents and make a recommendation to the associate dean - The student's copy of the associate dean's response will be emailed to the student's myShelton email account.

-Dean's Decision:
+• Dean's Decision:

-- o If the student still believes there is a problem, he or she must submit a written request for review by the Dean of Instruction and Workforce Development within seven (7) business days of the date of the email notifying the student of the associate dean's response. - The Dean of Instruction and Workforce Development's written decision is final and cannot be appealed.
-The student's copy of the Dean of Instruction and Workforce Development's decision will be emailed to the student's myShelton email account.
+- o If the student still believes there is a problem, he or she must submit a written request for review by the appropriate dean within seven (7) business days of the date of the email notifying the student of the associate dean's response. - The dean's written decision is final and cannot be appealed.
+The student's copy of the dean's decision will be emailed to the student's myShelton email account.